BIRMINGHAM, Ala. – It might not seem like a natural progression, but Cary Guffey is confident his Hollywood experience led him to a career in finance.

 Guffey describes his professional role as “educator,” adding: “I have to teach people how to manage their money.”

-Outside of work, Guffey spends the bulk of his free time entertaining his sons, Patrick, 13, and Griffin, 11, and enjoying life with them and his wife, Michelle.
-Patrick plays competitive soccer and Griffin is a black belt in taekwondo.
-Both take piano lessons and often run with their father, an avid marathoner, who has completed 11 full marathons since his 40th birthday.
+Outside of work, Guffey spends the bulk of his free time entertaining his sons, Patrick, 15, and Griffin, 13, and enjoying life with them and his wife, Michelle.
 While neither son has followed him into acting, the family goes regularly to the movies.

-“We live half a mile away from the theater and as you can imagine, with an 11 and 13 year old, we spend a fair amount of time biking or driving down to the movies,” he said, estimating they see one or two movies every month.
+“We live half a mile away from the theater and as you can imagine, with 13 and 15 year olds, we spend a fair amount of time biking or driving down to the movies,” he said, estimating they see one or two movies every month.

 Asked if he misses acting, Guffey said he wouldn’t change the path his life has taken.
 He joked his acting career gave up on him as much as he gave up on it.